ahegazy/php-mvc-skeleton/README.md

 It's a normal MVC application so it consists of models/views/controllers
 1. First it runs the initiation script [init.php](app/init.php)
     - The initiation script loads main scripts and confinguration files.
-2. Then a new app instance is created and the url is parsed in the [App.php](app/core/App.php) class
+2. Then a new app instance is created and the url is parsed in the [App.php](app/core/App.php#L51) class
-3. The requested language is set and the requested controller is loaded ex: [home.php](app/controllers/home.php) controller.
+3. In [App.php](app/core/App.php#L13) class the requested language is set and the requested controller is loaded ex: [home.php](app/controllers/home.php) controller.
 4. A controller class instance is created and the requested method called
-5. The method calls the model method and in the model loading method we check for login [Controller model](app/core/Controller.php)
+5. The method calls the model method and in the model loading method we check for login [Controller model](app/core/Controller.php#L10)
     - If the user is loggedin it'll get the requested model, else it'll redirect to login
 6. The controller method then calls the view method and in the view loading method we load the language files and the page layout.
-[Controller view](app/core/Controller.php)
+[Controller view](app/core/Controller.php#L37)

 ## Directory structure
 1. [app](app): Application backend